section-engineering-education/engineering-education/content/articles/getting-started-with-visual-basic-net/index.md

 ![createproject](/engineering-education/getting-started-with-visual-basic-net/newproject1.png)

-From the drop-down menu, pick *Visual basic* then select *Console Application* from the list and click *Next*.
+Pick *Visual Basic* from the drop-down menu, then select *Console Application* from the list and click *Next*.

 ![picktemplate](/engineering-education/getting-started-with-visual-basic-net/newproject.png)